vanhtuan0409/trunks/README.md

   <img src="./resources/trunks.png"
 </p>

 Trunks is a lightweight, template-based load testing tool built upon [vegeta](https://github.com/tsenart/vegeta).
-Trunks combined the power of Vegeta and Golang Template to generate randomized data, mimics the pattern of real-live traffic.
+Trunks combined the power of Vegeta and Golang Template to generate randomized data, mimics the pattern of real-life traffic.

 If you like my work, consider buy me a coffee :D